Yews to Eucalypts

 At the time John was said to have had a lady friend a Mrs Ruffy (not sure of spelling) who was supposed to be his housekeeper.
 What is known is that she cleaned out Mary’s home of most of her treasured antiques and collectibles before the family could finish paying their respects to their deceased mother.

-By 1941 John was selling up the chicken farm at Clarke Road in Springvale as was recorded in the Frankston Standard.
+By 1941, John was selling the chicken farm at Clarke Road in Springvale.
+This was recorded in the Frankston Standard.

 Clearing Sale